What is Mule ESB?

 - 5. Do you need to publish services for consumption by other applications?

-Mule ESB is lightweight but highly scalable, allowing you to start small and connect more applications over time.
-Mule manages all the interactions between applications and components transparently, regardless of whether they exist in the same virtual machine or over the Internet, and regardless of the underlying transport protocol used.
+Mule is lightweight but highly scalable, allowing you to start small and connect more applications over time.
+The ESB manages all the interactions between applications and components transparently, regardless of whether they exist in the same virtual machine or over the Internet, and regardless of the underlying transport protocol used.